entando/fpg/README.md

 `dirName` is the path of the directory created by `createDirectory()`.
 `appName` is the name of the app.
-`boilerplateDir` should be the path of the boilerplate directory of the generated project.
+`boilerplateDir` is the path of the boilerplate directory of the generated project.